MRasa-dev/sysadmin-lab-01/README.md

 # SysAdmin Lab

 A personal systems administration and security monitoring lab, documenting the build of a Linux and Windows infrastructure environment.
-The lab is maintained alongside active study for CCNA (July 2026), and as a hands-on complement to my work as a Technical Analyst at the Australian Signals Directorate.
+The lab is maintained alongside active study for CCNA (July 2026), and as a hands-on complement to my work as a Technical Analyst.

 ## Goals